Setting Up Progressive Accessibility Thresholds in CI

 Validation: Scanner Flags & False-Positive Resolution

 Exclude third-party iframe violations via precise selector targeting.
-Use exclude arrays in your scanner config to ignore known ad networks or analytics widgets.
+Use exclude arrays in your axe configuration to ignore known ad networks or analytics widgets.

 Apply custom rule overrides for legacy component states.
-Disable specific axe-core rules temporarily while refactoring outdated UI patterns.
+Disable specific axe-core rules temporarily while refactoring outdated UI patterns, and re-enable them as components are fixed.

 #!/usr/bin/env node